-GCPS held a professional development day for the newly adopted Three Cheers curriculum for Pre-K 3/4.
+GCPS held a professional development day for the newly adopted Three Cheers curriculum for Prek 3/4.
 We also ensured that staff had additional hours paid professional development to explore and learn more about the instructional materials.
 Synchronous and asynchronous training has been offered for all platforms (enVision and i-Ready) during the opening weeks of school and is available on demand.
 In person summer opportunities are offered but teacher attendance is not mandatory.
 Number Sense routine training was scheduled with the Calvert County math specialist and delivered to our entire PreK-5 staff.
+Ongoing training for the Number

+Sense routines will now be handled by the math supervisor, math coach and math teacher leaders.
 Question and answer refresher sessions are held with Savvas staff over the summer and during the opening weeks of school for our core curriculum resources.
 The math supervisor also schedules individual online virtual sessions with teachers and special educators who need assistance with resources.
-Exiting the pandemic, we held weekly "open office hours" with teachers to get them up to speed with the i-Ready diagnostic reports.
+Exiting the pandemic we held weekly "open office hours" with teachers to get them up to speed with the i-Ready diagnostic reports.
 The math coach visits schools to work with intervention teams about accessing the i-Ready intervention teacher toolkits and relating it back to Maryland standards.